0 / 0

 Method Description

-Insert The Insert mode inserts data into the specified table by using the BigQuery streaming API.
+Streaming insert The Streaming insert mode inserts data into the specified table by using the BigQuery streaming API.
 Select this method if you want to query data in the table for real-time analysis.
 It can take up to 90 minutes for the data in the table to be available for subsequent operations like Update, Replace, or Truncate.
 Meanwhile, if you do any of these operations, you might receive error messages because these operations can cause inconsistencies in table data.

 For more information, see Streaming data availability in the Google Cloud documentation.

-Update Update mode updates only the table data based on the key columns.
+Update The Update mode updates only the table data based on the key columns.

-Delete Delete mode deletes only the table data based on the key columns.
+Delete The Delete mode deletes only the table data based on the key columns.

 Configure the Google BigQuery connector table action